mhmdrdwn/NLweather/README.md

 - [Spatiotemporal graph convolutional neuralnetworks](https://github.com/tstanczyk95/WeatherGCNet)

 ### Methods
 In all methods, we build the features and outputs using sliding window.
-The features are 10 steps in time while the outputs are the next time step after a gap (lag).
+The features are 10 steps in time while the outputs are the next time step after a gap.
 The gaps we used here is time a head where we want to predict the values 1, 2, 5 and 10 hours ahead.

 **Baseline: Vanilla LSTM using only wind speed data or wind direction**